With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Minnesota

-This state defines tiny homes in two ways RVs and AUDs.
-AUDs constructed on the foundation has similar building codes as other residential homes.
+This state defines tiny homes as RVs and AUDs.
+AUDs constructed on the foundation have building codes similar to those of other residential homes.

 -